LMS Royal Scot Class 6100 Royal Scot

-London, Midland and Scottish Railway (LMS) Royal Scot Class 6100 (British Railways' number 46100) Royal Scot (formerly 6152 King's Dragoon Guardsman prior to identity swap) is a preserved British steam locomotive.
+London, Midland and Scottish Railway (LMS) Rebuilt Royal Scot Class 6100 (British Railways' number 46100) Royal Scot is a preserved British steam locomotive.
+The locomotive previously carried the identity 6152 King's Dragoon Guardsman prior to an identity swap with 6100.

 History

 The original 6100 was the first of its class, built in 1927 by the North British Locomotive Company in Glasgow.
 It was named Royal Scot after the Royal Scots.

-In 1933, 6152 The King's Dragoon Guardsman and 6100 swapped identities permanently.
+In 1933, No. 6152 The King's Dragoon Guardsman and 6100 swapped identities permanently.
 6152 had been built at Derby Works in 1930.
 The new Royal Scot was sent to the Century of Progress Exposition of 1933 and toured Canada and the United States with a train of typical LMS carriages.

 The locomotive was shipped, partially disassembled, aboard the Canadian Pacific ship SS Beaverdale.

 Following the tour, special commemorative plates were fitted below the nameplates which read:

 6100 was renumbered 46100 by British Railways after nationalisation in 1948.
-In 1950 46100 was rebuilt with a 2A taper boiler, and the words "Prior to conversion" were added to its nameplates.
+In 1950, 46100 was rebuilt with a 2A taper boiler, and the words "Prior to conversion" were added to its nameplates.
 It became a markedly different engine.
-In October 1962 46100 was withdrawn from service in Nottingham.
+In October 1962, 46100 was withdrawn from service in Nottingham.

 Allocations

-The shed locations of 46100 on particular dates:
+The shed locations of [4]6100 on particular dates: